RedisLabs/redislabs-docs/content/rc/quick-setup-redis-cloud.md

 If you have an existing subscription, then proceed to Step 3.

 To create a new Redis Cloud Essentials subscription do the following:
-1. Select 'Cloud (Hosted)' from the dropdown on the top of the page
+1. Select 'Redis Engterprise Cloud' from the dropdown on the top of the page
 1. Select 'Subscriptions' from the sidebar
 1. If you have existing subscriptions- click on the '+' icon.
 If you don't have existing subsctiptions- proceed to the next step
 1. Click on the 'Select' button inside the 'Essentials' box